Distance Doctoral Degree

 The Doctor of Education in agricultural education degree program is a unique distance-delivered degree that is awarded by both Texas Tech University and Texas A&M University.
 Students in this program must apply for admission at both universities.
-Most coursework associated with this joint doctoral degree is delivered via the ITV and the World Wide Web.
+Most coursework associated with this joint doctoral degree is delivered via online technologies.

 - Students in this program take a 40-hour disciplinary core, 12 hours in an area of specialization, and 12 hours of dissertation or record of study.